deybhayden/rally-to-anything/README.md

   possible and will be shared as lins in comments otherwise.

-  Attachments references in fields or discussions will be updated to refer to the Clubhouse file.
+  Attachments references in fields or discussions will be updated to refer to the Clubhouse/Jira file.

   Discussions will be converted as comments.